antaljanosbenjamin/rust_projects/monty_hall/README.md

 - `switch_choice`: either `t` (true) or `f` (false) to determine whether the user switches his choice or not.

 ## Motivation
 This is my first Rust application which is more complex than the [Guessing game](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html) in the Rust tutorial.
-I just heard about the Monty-Hall problem and I really would like to try out, so I created this little program to simulate millions of games in a few seconds.
+I just heard about the Monty Hall problem and I really would like to try out, so I created this little program to simulate millions of games in a few seconds.